Common Interior Design & Facilities Errors

 Walking inside a restaurant is like walking into the belly of an advertisement.
 Everything communicates.
 Unlike typical ads, which often just engage one, two or three senses maximum, a restaurant touches all five of the human senses.
 This raises the stakes substantially on customer expectations and performance levels necessary to compete effectively today.

 Guests should be greeted by a smile, not a messy, overcrowded host station.
 This area at a restaurant is not a locker for hosts or hostesses, but rather a space that allows the team to efficiently do their jobs.
-The station should be clean, orderly and only visibly contain those things that are absolutely necessary – a list of parties waiting, for example, a pen and a light if the restaurant has lower illumination.
-Mint tins, drinks, hair ties and knick-knacks should all be kept in the employee area in the back.
+The station should be clean, orderly, and only visibly contain those things that are absolutely necessary.
+Mint tins, drinks, hair ties, and knick-knacks should all be kept in the employee area in the back.
 People are more welcoming than items, so make sure the host is greeting customers, not clutter.

-Clunky, dirty, dusty or other decorations that don’t help tell the brand story actually detract from profits.
+Clunky, dirty, dusty, or other decorations that don’t help tell the brand story actually detract from profits.
 The entire restaurant needs to be centered on the brand story and personality.
 As with anything, good planning helps with execution, so start by writing down the vision for the restaurant.
-From there, think about the decorations, lighting, fixtures and even the chairs and tables.
+From there, think about the restaurant design, decorations, lighting fixtures, and even the chairs and tables.
 Remember, everything placed inside a restaurant must support its story.
 Every item should contribute to communicating the brand promise, positioning and personality.
 Teddy bears on the shelves in the dining room of a luxury, white-tablecloth restaurant sends a mixed message.
 Get rid of irrelevant decorations and make sure to dust decorations regularly, as any sort of dust or grime detracts from the overall atmosphere.

 Visible bus pans or overflowing trashcans detract from a guest’s restaurant experience.
 A restaurant’s primary function is providing good food for its visitors.
 Many people wouldn’t cook in a dirty kitchen at home, and they certainly don’t want to pay for food prepared in a restaurant’s dirty kitchen.
 If guests see overflowing trashcans, bus pans, clutter, dirty dishes piled in a sink or other unsightly areas, they are likely to feel less comfortable, and view the meal as less valulable.
 While managers and servers may become desensitized to these areas, guests are not.
 Make sure behind-the-scenes operations stay backstage and don’t encroach upon diners.